-This year's Sabri Ülker Science Award has been awarded to Asst.
+The winner of the 2018 Sabri Ülker Science Award was Asst.
 Prof. Dr. Ömer Yılmaz, lecturer at the Cancer Research Institute of the Massachusetts Institute of Technology (MIT) for his project "Dietary control of stem cells in physiology and disease".
-Award was presented with a ceremony that was held at the "II.
-Metabolism and Life Symposium" that took place at Harvard University Memorial Hall.
+The award was presented at a ceremony held in conjunction with the second "Metabolism and Life Symposium" that took place at Harvard University Memorial Hall in May, 2018.

-Ali Ülker, Vice President of Yıldız Holding, Prof. Michael Brown and Prof. Joseph Goldstein, Nobel Prize winners in Medicine, and Prof. Gökhan Hotamışlıgil, President of the Sabri Ülker Metabolic Research Center have presented award to the winner.
+Ali Ülker, Vice President of Yıldız Holding, Prof. Michael Brown and Prof. Joseph Goldstein, Nobel Prize winners in Medicine, and Prof. Gökhan Hotamışlıgil, President of the Sabri Ülker Metabolic Research Center presented the award to the winner.